jimmy-lan/let-it-fly/docs/marking/phase2.md

 You may wonder why we did not have time to finish off the integration between backend and frontend, when this task seems to be much, much easier than creating a microservices architecture and handling a bunch of concurrency issues.
 This is because one of our team members got too excited writing the services so that unfortunately, he felt very tired during the last a few days and was lacking sleep.
 This was an unexpected event, and so the productivity dropped by a bit.

 We apologize for not being able to present the project in full to you, despite that we have all the exciting features.
-You can visit our deployed site at https://letitfly.net.
+You can visit our deployed site at **[link removed]**.
+(Note: **Due to the cost of running a kubernetes cluster, I shutted down the services as soon as the project is marked.
+I might upload some GIFs to show-case the project in the future, but in the main time, you can always run a local copy of this app.**)

 Finally, please allow me to run the last command for this project.
 It's about microservices, of course!